cynarrator/cynarrator.github.io/_posts/2023-08-14-What-You-Need-To-Know-About-Using-SSH-With-Github-and-Gitlab.md

 You will paste ``personal_key.pub`` to your personal gitlab account and ``professional_key.pub`` to your professional gitlab account

 #### 2: Create config file for ssh
 Now you need to create a configuration file using a text editor such as notepad for ssh to use.
-Keep in mind that this has to be saved in your ssh folder with the name ``config`` and no extension. **Make sure there is no file extension and that it is in your ssh folder**
+Keep in mind that this has to be saved in your ssh folder with the name ``config`` and no extension. **Make sure there is no file extension like txt and that it is in your ssh folder.
+Also use simple text editor such as Notepad and not a Word processor like Microsoft Word**

 This is what the config looks like
 ```